SFDO-Tooling/Snowfakery/docs/index.md

 initialized with either a dict or an object that exposes the namespace through Python getattr().

+If your plugin generates some special kind of data value which should be serializable as a primitive type (usually a string), subclass PluginResult and add a `simplify` method to your PluginResult.
+That method should return a Python primitive value.

 In the rare event that a plugin has a function which need its arguments to be passed to it unevaluated, for later (perhaps conditional) evaluation, you can use the `@snowfakery.lazy decorator`.
 Then you can evaluate the arguments with `self.context.evaluate()`.

 For example: